 |||I. T. Sorokina, “Crystalline mid-infrared lasers” (eds.
 I. Sorokina and K. L. Vodopyanov), in Solid-State Midinfrared Laser Sources, Springer, Berlin (2004)|

-See also: transition-metal-doped gain media, chromium-doped gain media, titanium–sapphire lasers, phonons, gain bandwidth, gas lasers, mid-infrared laser sources
+See also: transition-metal-doped laser gain media, chromium-doped laser gain media, titanium–sapphire lasers, phonons, gain bandwidth, gas lasers, mid-infrared laser sources